 One of the first things my best friend heard from her mother as she hugged her in the Salt Lake City airport, missionary pack still in hand and nametag still pinned to her sweater, was, “Honey, I am so proud of you.
 A year and a half surrounded by French dishes and all those crepes, and you stayed so thin!”

 This behavior isn't uncommon.
 Take a look at the comments on any selfie.
 Superficial compliments flood Facebook, Pinterest, and Instagram.
 And many of these comments encourage behaviors that are ridiculous, if not outright dangerous.
 It’s tempting to think that any compliment to a woman is a good compliment.
 But that’s not the case.
 Many compliments carry undertones or emotional baggage that we may not even be aware of.
 These compliments, though intended to be uplifting, can actually be harmful to a woman’s sense of self-worth.
-(While I focus on examples geared towards woman, it's important to realize these types of compliments are harmful to anyone--both men and women.)
+(While I focus on examples geared towards woman, it's important to realize these types of compliments are harmful to anyone.)

 Compliments that only stress size create a dangerous mentality that a woman’s size directly affects her worth.
 It’s good to acknowledge when someone is trying to make healthier choices, but by only praising weight loss, we begin encouraging weight loss at any cost.

 Another good friend of mine decided she needed to make some lifestyle changes.
 She began exercising daily and eating more fresh foods.
 As a result, she lost weight.
 Her family and friends took note and she received more compliments on her appearance than she had ever received before.
 Her confidence and feelings of attractiveness went through the roof.
 But, when she reached a healthy weight, her weight loss stopped.
 And so did the compliments.
 Soon, those feelings of attractiveness began wavering.
-Because of those compliments, her feelings of self-worth had become so mixed up with the idea of losing weight that the only way she could feel attractive again was through losing more weight—even if that meant practically starving herself.
+Her feelings of self-worth had become so mixed up with the idea of losing weight that the only way she could feel attractive again was through losing more weight—even if that meant practically starving herself.

 Luckily, my friend was able to catch this unhealthy mentality before it could develop into something more serious.
 But, to this day, she sometimes still needs to remind herself that her pant size or that extra bite of cookie in no way reflect on who she is as a person.

-Compliments that Fixate on Only One Attribute
+Compliments That Fixate on Only One Attribute

-Of course every woman wants to hear she is intelligent and beautiful and charming and kind and funny.
+Of course, every woman wants to hear she is intelligent and beautiful and charming and kind and funny.
 Who wouldn’t?
 But, these compliments can become dangerous if one-sided or focused on one attribute.
 No girl wants to be only intelligent, beautiful, charming, kind, or funny.

 When I was in high school, I signed up for what I was promised would be a scholarship program, not a beauty pageant.
 I needed the money for tuition the next year so I figured, why not?
 I absolutely loved the local program.
-Getting so close to the girls, learning how to interview, performing music for a live audience--all of it was fun, interesting, and stimulating.
+Getting so close to the girls, learning how to interview, performing music for a live audience—all of it was fun, interesting, and stimulating.

 But, once I reached the state level, things changed.
 Everything became about where I bought my dress and "not worrying so much about what you say, but the bubbly way you say it."
 I received more compliments in that one week than I had heard in my entire life to that point.
-But, all I heard was girls gushing about how gorgeous I was and how cute my skirt and hair looked.
+But, all I heard was girls gushing about how pretty I was and how cute my skirt and hair looked.
 I felt hollow—like a walking, sequined dress.
 I began wondering if that was all any of the girls saw in me.